mbodm/wingetupd/README.md

 - If you wanna compile the source by your own, you just need _Visual Studio 2022 Community_.
 Nothing else.
 - The release-binaries are compiled as _self-contained_ .NET 6 .exe files, with _x64 Windows_ as target.
 - Self-contained: That´s the reason why the binariy-size is 15 MB and why there are no .NET Framework requirements.
-- The .csproj source file contains a MSBUILD task, to create a release zip file, when publishing with VS2022.
+- The .csproj source file contains some MSBUILD task, to create a release zip file, when publishing with VS2022.
 - The tool is written, using an asynchronous TAP approach, including "_Progress&lt;T&gt;_" and "_async all the way_" concepts.
 - The tool just exists, because i am lazy and made my life a bit easier, by writing this tool. :grin: